Royal Observatory, Greenwich: 1832 transit of Mercury

-The Shuckburgh telescope of the Royal Observatory in London was used for the 1832 transit of Mercury.
+The Shuckburgh telescope of the Royal Observatory in Greenwich was used for the 1832 transit of Mercury.
 It was equipped with a filar micrometer by Peter Dollond and was used to provide a report of the events as seen through the small refractor.
 By observing the transit in combination with timing it and taking measures, a diameter for the planet was taken.
 They also reported the peculiar effects that they compared to pressing a coin into the Sun.
 The observer remarked:

 Greenwich Meridian

 British astronomers have long used the Royal Observatory as a basis for measurement.
 Four separate meridians have passed through the buildings, defined by successive instruments.
 The basis of longitude, the meridian that passes through the Airy transit circle, first used in 1851, was adopted as the world's Prime Meridian at the International Meridian Conference at Washington, DC, on 22 October 1884 (voting took place on 13 October).
 Subsequently, nations across the world used it as their standard for mapping and timekeeping.
 The Prime Meridian was marked by a brass (later replaced by stainless steel) strip in the Observatory's courtyard once the buildings became a museum in 1960, and, since 16 December 1999, has been marked by a powerful green laser shining north across the London night sky.

 Since the first triangulation of Great Britain in the period 1783–1853, Ordnance Survey maps have been based on an earlier version of the Greenwich meridian, defined by the transit instrument of James Bradley.
 When the Airy circle (5.79 m to the east) became the reference for the meridian, the difference resulting from the change was considered small enough to be neglected.
 When a new triangulation was done between 1936 and 1962, scientists determined that in the Ordnance Survey system the longitude of the international Greenwich meridian was not 0° but 0°00'00.417" (about 8 m) east.
 Besides the change of the reference line, imperfections of the surveying system added another discrepancy to the definition of the origin, so that the Bradley line itself is now 0°00'00.12" east of the Ordnance Survey Zero Meridian (about 2.3 m).